mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 1. Validate the input DTO
 2. Do something with the validated object

-We want to abstract over this to write the function once instead of once for every type.
+Currently, it seems we'd need to write a new `process` function for every action type.
+We can abstract the `process concept so that we'd only need to write it once.
 The first step to achieve this is defining a common type to let both DTOs inherit from it.
 Let's call this type `Validatable`:

 ```kotlin
 sealed interface Validatable {